sylGauthier/weiqi/README.md

 For now, it only support playing against GTP engines and through Unix domain sockets, but in the future it will be able to connect to mainstream go servers.

+You can also play over IRC with [qirc](https://pedantic.software/git/qirc/about) which allows you to use any IRC channel as a game lobby to publish/join/play games using `weiqi`.

 ![screenshot](https://pedantic.software/syg/files/weiqi/4.png)

 ## Install